gleny4001/C-exercises-projects/README.md

 # C-exercises-projects

-This practice codes I worked through the school.
+These are the practice codes I wrote through college classes.